shayhowler/bulk-mailer-go/README.md

 This application is a desktop tool designed for sending personalized emails to multiple recipients using templates.
 It's not a professional marketing tool, but a practical solution for personal or small-scale use.
 By matching placeholders in templates with contact data, you can send the same message tailored to each recipient (e.g., addressing by name).

-**Note:** Outlook app password support is not provided and this feature will be removed in the future.
+**Note:** Outlook app password is not working because they replaced it with OAuth2.
 Currently tested only with Gmail.

 ---